wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 ### Define a URL path

 Since you have created a view for receiving requests, you will need a corresponding URL for users to access the view to make requests.
 Therefore, you will add a path to the `urlpatterns` inside the `urls.py` file of the project.
-Navigate to the project subdirectory and modify the code inside as thus:
+Navigate to the project subdirectory and add the following code:

 ```python
 from django.urls import path